nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/blood-cancer-data-access.md

 # Blood Cancer Data Access from Common Fund Portals

-Using the details in the [CFDE portal exported `csv` manifest](./blood-cancer-portal-export.md), the associated data files can be accessed from data portals of the individual Common Fund programs, [GTEx](https://gtexportal.org/home/) and [KF](https://kidsfirstdrc.org/) respectively.
+[Using the `csv` manifest details we just exported from the CFDE portal](./blood-cancer-portal-export.md), the associated data files can be accessed from data portals of the individual Common Fund programs, [GTEx](https://gtexportal.org/home/) and [KF](https://kidsfirstdrc.org/) respectively.
+In this use case, the selected cohort from the CFDE Portal represents genomic and transcriptomic data from blood of healthy individuals (GTEx) and individuals with acute myeloid leukemia (KF).

+!!! note "Data Access"
+    The metadata manifest for the selected cohort obtained from the [CFDE portal](https://app.nih-cfde.org) serves as a guide to obtaining the data files from the individual Common Fund data portals.
+While generally human biomedical data is controlled access, individual program level data access rules will preside to obtaining access to the associated files.

 ## KF Data Portal